- Caprylic Acid - This is a lighter form of coconut oil that helps with faster absorption and doesn't just sit on the skin.

 - Meadowfoam Oil - We picked this nourishing oil because it's native to the West Coast of the United States and is a very renewable resource.

-- Green Tea Oil - Rich in antioxidants which helps support your skin's ability to defend itself from all of the bad stuff: germs, bacteria, UV lights, pollution.
+- Green Tea Oil - Rich in antioxidants which helps support your skin's ability to defend itself from all of the bad stuff.

-- Argan Oil - We used argan oil to helped protect the skin against sun damage.
-Argan oil also regulate amounts of sebum (oil) on the skin, which can help clear up blemishes.
+- Argan Oil - Argan oil helps regulate the amount of sebum (oil) produced by the skin, which can help clear up blemishes.

 - Jojoba Oil - mimics sebum found on our skin, which means it absorbs more easily than other oils, making it great for hydration.
 Has a high amount of zinc oxides (deficiencies of zinc can cause hair shedding).